u8array/ZPLab/README.md

 On macOS, the first launch may be blocked.
 Allow ZPLab under *System Settings > Privacy & Security*.

+On Windows, SmartScreen warns when you first run the unsigned installer.
+Choose **More info** and then **Run anyway** to continue.

 ## Usage

 ### 1. Set up the label

-Label dimensions and print resolution are shown in the header (`width × height mm · dpmm`).
+Label dimensions and print resolution are shown in the header of the web build (`width × height mm · dpmm`).
 Deselect everything by clicking the empty canvas, then edit them in the **Properties** panel.

 Set the print resolution (dpmm = dots per millimeter) to match your printer.
 Common values are 6 dpmm (152 dpi), 8 dpmm (203 dpi), 12 dpmm (300 dpi) and 24 dpmm (600 dpi).
 Check your printer's manual if unsure; 8 dpmm is the most common.